 If the student-athlete tests positive a third time a meeting with the student-athlete, head coach, sport administrator, compliance officer and head athletic trainer will occur to inform the student-athlete of the third positive test.
-The head coach will inform the student-athlete's parents/guardians of the positive test.
 Lindenwood University reserves the right to dismiss the student-athlete from the institution.
 If reinstated, the student-athlete shall lose one year (365 days) of athletic eligibility and athletic financial aid immediately following the positive test.
-The Vice President for Intercollegiate Athletics and Head Coach will determine if reinstatement is appropriate after the year-long suspension based on clean drug tests and other factors.
+The Vice President for Intercollegiate Athletics and Head Coach will determine if reinstatement is appropriate after the year-long suspension based on negative drug tests and other factors.

-Actions for anabolic steroids or other performance enhancing drugs:
+Sanctions for anabolic steroids or other performance enhancing drugs: First Positive

-First Positive

 If a student-athlete tests positive for any anabolic steroid or performance enhancing drug, the student-athlete will meet with the head coach, sport administrator, director of compliance, and head athletic trainer to discuss the positive test.
-The head coach will inform the parents/guardians of the positive test.
-The head athletic trainer, team physician, and licensed psychologist shall take medically appropriate action which will include substance abuse evaluation, then if deemed necessary, substance abuse counseling or treatment and other action to protect the health and safety of the student-athlete.
-The student-athlete shall lose one year (365 days) of athletic eligibility and athletic financial aid immediately following the positive test.
+The team physician may also be present if deemed necessary by the Vice President for Intercollegiate Athletics.
+The head athletic trainer, team physician, and mental health professional shall take medically appropriate action which will include substance abuse evaluation, then if deemed necessary, substance abuse counseling or treatment and other action to protect the health and safety of the student-athlete.
+One session with a licensed counselor is required.
+Failure to comply with the treatment plan will be considered a second positive test.
+All costs associated with any counseling session(s) shall be the sole responsibility of the student-athlete.
+The student-athlete shall lose one year (365 days) of athletic eligibility and may lose athletic financial aid immediately following the positive test.
 Prior to reinstatement onto his or her previous athletic team or any other intercollegiate team, the student-athlete must pass a performance enhancing drug screen at the end of the twelve-month suspension.
-The student-athlete will be required to participate in treatment and education program.
-Failure to comply with treatment programs shall result in an immediate and indefinite suspension from all practice and competition.